 Dronspot® for cats.

-Highly effective against every type of intestinal worm commonly found in UK cats, Dronspot contains two active ingredients that work together to fight worms.
+Dronspot Spot-on cat wormer is highly effective against every type of intestinal worm commonly found in UK cats.
+It contains two active ingredients that work together to fight worms.

 It’s recommended that most adult cats are treated for intestinal worms at least four times a year – so around once every three months.
 However, certain situations may make more frequent treatments desirable, for example if your cat has a flea problem, or regularly hunts and eats mice.